ad-freiburg/spatialjoin/README.md

 Compute a spatial self-join (intersects and contains) on line-separated WKT geometries read from stdin.

-Relations are written into a file `rels.out.bz2`.
+Relations are written to stdout (or to a BZ2 file specified with `-o`).

 ## Example